kais-wong/kais-wong.github.io/_posts/2025-06-10-1D-Heat-Equation.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>
 # Background
-Modeling the movement of heat from one half of a metal bar to another in 1D.
 ## The Scenario
 Suppose we have a 1D bar of metal.
 The left end of the bar is held at 0°C and the right end of the bar is held at 10°C. The sides of the bar are insulated such that heat is not lost or transferred out of the system.
 How can we build a computational model of this system?
 ## Heat Equation